ParisNeo/petals_server_installer/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/ParisNeo/petals_server_installer.svg)
 ![GitHub last commit](https://img.shields.io/github/last-commit/ParisNeo/petals_server_installer.svg)

-An installer tool for Petals, a decentralized text generation network, bundled with a PyQt5 application for monitoring server hardware and resource usage in a Windows Subsystem for Linux (WSL) environment.

 Petals Server Installer is a standalone installer for Petals, a decentralized text generation network.
 This tool simplifies the installation of a Petals server on various platforms.
 You can use it to set up a Petals server on Windows using Windows Subsystem for Linux (WSL) via the `petals-server.exe` or on Linux/macOS using the `install_script.sh`.

 ## Features